rudymatela/extrapolate/README.md

 There are two other tools for [Haskell] capable of producing generalized
 counter-examples: [SmartCheck] and [Lazy SmallCheck 2012].

+Extrapolate was accepted for presentation at [IFL 2017], a link to a pre-symposium proceedings draft paper will be listed here soon.

 [extrapolate-on-hackage]:          https://hackage.haskell.org/package/extrapolate
 [Extrapolate from Hackage]:        https://hackage.haskell.org/package/extrapolate
 [Extrapolate's API documentation]: https://hackage.haskell.org/package/extrapolate/docs/Test-Extrapolate.html